nitrobin/protohx/README.md

 Protohx is crossplatform implementation of "Google's Protocol Buffers" for haxe 3.

-There is new powerfull implementation from original "protoc-gen-as3" author https://github.com/Atry/protoc-gen-haxe

 This is partial port of ActionScript3 protoc plugin "protoc-gen-as3" for haxe.
 Currently implemented only basic functionality: read/write messages from/to haxe.io.Bytes.